 Earth is associated with the physical body.
 Earth symbolizes the material context that forms a necessary structure for spiritual consciousness to grow.
 Zizia performed 24 concerts at mostly art galleries and organizations from fall 2018 to fall 2019.
-The sequence of 22 cities that we visited is presented above.
+The sequence of 22 cities that we visited is presented at http://zizia.xyz.
 Venues occurred in 19 Level III Ecoregions of the Continental United States, displaying diverse biotic and abiotic ecosystem qualities.
-Concerts were booked in collaboration with local artists and musicians; Zizia shared almost every concert with at least one other performer.
+Concerts were booked in collaboration with local artists and musicians; we shared almost every concert with at least one other performer.
 Zizia brought our own multichannel amplification, sometimes used PA systems provided by venues, and on two occasions performed acoustic sets.
-Zizia handcrafted 42 pounds of seed bombs comprising 12 species of wildflowers for the last 12 concerts.
+We handcrafted 42 pounds of seed bombs comprising 12 species of wildflowers for the last 12 concerts.
 Zizia improvised from the environments of each concert venue for site-specific performances.

 Fire is associated with the "I" or the ego.
 Fire symbolizes both the activities and the spiritual potential of performance, as well as the capacity for intuition.
-Zizia rattled, rubbed, struck, and scraped percussion instruments comprised of plants and other natural objects sourced from the environments surrounding the venues.
+Zizia rattled, rubbed, struck, and scraped percussion instruments comprised of plants and other natural objects sourced from the environments surrounding each venue.
 Stringed instruments were plucked with fingers and vibrated using an electronic bow (Heet Sound EBow Plus).
 Electronic instruments were manipulated, programmed, and triggered, while tape loops recorded and delayed environmental sounds.
 Insect recordings sourced from the Borror Lab of Bioacoustics at the Ohio State University were broadcast, while ultrasonic pest repellers sounded in different areas of each room.
 Zizia sowed wildflower seed bombs into the disturbed and degraded habitats surrounding 12 concert venues.
 Zizia performed with awareness of the spiritual origin of tone, and collaborated with electronic and organic beings as agents of indeterminacy in order to cultivate intuitive capacities for performer and audience.

 Air is associated with the astral body.
 Air symbolizes the conceptual framework of composition, the social context of performance, and the capacity for inspiration.
 Zizia organized our compositions according to seven-minute segments resulting in performances that lasted from 28 to 70 minutes.
 Dynamics ranged from triple pianississimo to triple fortississimo.
 Musical scores were performed at a rate of ~72 beats per minute, and natural object percussion occurred according to a 13-count circular breathing pattern.
 Zizia remained on stage or centralized during the majority of our first concerts.
 By less than half way through the tour, we continually moved around each venue, percussing natural objects or shifting the positions of portable amplified electronics.